 If you want a huge conference dedicated to data science, take the train to Boston.
 Below are a couple of niche conferences that alight in the Granite State every few years:

-- NEDRA Annual Conference: The New England Development Research Association (NEDRA), a local chapter of the Association of Professional Researchers for Advancement (APRA), is a group of fundraisers constantly looking for new ways to harness data and increase donations.
-Though NEDRA is based in Massachusetts, its two-day annual conference is often held in Portsmouth.
+NEDRA Annual Conference: The New England Development Research Association (NEDRA), a local chapter of the Association of Professional Researchers for Advancement (APRA), is a group of fundraisers constantly looking for new ways to harness data and increase donations.
+Though NEDRA is based in Massachusetts, its two-day annual conference is sometimes held in New Hampshire.
 The event welcomes presentations on data-driven wealth analysis, R-based prospect research tools, and recent trends in charitable giving.

 Data Science Jobs in New Hampshire

-Let’s look back at the growth areas identified in the 2017 New Hampshire University Research & Industry Plan.
+Let’s look back at the growth areas identified in the New Hampshire University Research & Industry Plan.
 The first was advanced manufacturing – essentially taking the Granite State’s traditional manufacturing base and updating it for 21st century products.
-While data scientists may have trouble breaking into that sector, they should be comfortable fitting into the other two: information systems and biosciences.
-Data analysts are already gobbled up by Liberty Mutual, a Boston insurer with offices in Portsmouth and Dover.
-And the BioTech/MedTech Cluster of the NH High Tech Council keeps tabs on the latest developments in a state that employs a high concentration of bioscience professionals.
-It’s attracting more through large-scale projects like the Advanced Regenerative Manufacturing Institute, part of “Silicon Millyard” in Manchester.
+While data scientists may have trouble breaking into that sector, opportunities are available in the other two sectors: information systems and biosciences.
+Data analysts may find opportunities at Liberty Mutual, a Boston insurer with offices in Portsmouth and Dover.

-The pro-tech focus within the state has allowed a host of small to midsize businesses to pop up from Nashua to Conway.
+The tech focus within the state has allowed a host of small to midsize businesses to pop up from Nashua to Conway.
 Nashua startup Forcivity creates analytic applications for use within Salesforce.
-It took home second place in the 2016 TechOut competition put on by the NH High Tech Council, a local consortium of businesses focused on workforce development.
-DataGravity, also in Nashua, has trademarked its own data visualization software.
-To the northeast, Dover’s Weather Analytics predicts the effects of climate on crops and property so that insurers and business managers can take appropriate risks.
-And Rapid Insight in little Conway has its own predictive modeling software, though it primarily focuses on higher education markers such as student retention.
+To the northeast, Dover’s Athenium predicts the effects of climate on crops and property so that insurers and business managers can take appropriate risks.
+And Rapid Insight in Conway has its own predictive modeling software, though it primarily focuses on higher education markers such as student retention.